 Uniform and spare clothes

-Please ensure all items of clothing are named clearly.
+Please ensure all items of clothing are clearly named.
 Every child will also need a bag of weather appropriate spare clothes to hang on their peg.
-If your child has had a toilet accident or becomes wet from playing in the water tray, we will change your child into their spare clothes and put the wet clothes in a plastic bag on your child’s peg.
+If your child has had a toilet accident we will change your child into their spare clothes and put the wet clothes in a plastic bag on your child’s peg.
 If your child has had to borrow Nursery spare clothing, please wash them and return the clothes to us as soon as possible.
-Please note we are a uniformed Nursery and, as such, require children to wear the correct Belleville School uniform.
+If you do have any spare clothing at home that you would like to donate to Nursery we would really appreciate it.
+Please also note we are a uniform school and Nursery children need to wear uniform outlined on the Belleville website.

 Toys from home

-If you are concerned about anything, please do not hesitate to come and have a chat with either of the Nursery teachers: Lucy Cliff and Clare Trotter.
+If you are concerned about anything, please do not hesitate to come and have a chat with either Miss Cliff or Mrs Trotter.